 - apply semi-parametric efficiency theory for best-in-class uncertainty quantification.

-Thus, thematically, our research program integrates ideas from causal inference, to strive to target interpretable estiamnds, with tools and techniques from non-parametric estimation and statistical machine learning, to avoid restrictive modeling assumptions, while applying semi-parametric theory, to achieve asymptotically efficient estimation.
-This line of work has yielded novel insights applicable for de-biased or targeted causal machine learning (e.g., targeted minimum loss estimation and sieve estimation); non-parametric causal mediation analysis to study questions of mechanism using novel direct and indirect effects; causal treatment effect heterogeneity or effect modification analyses to support stratified medicine; large-scale, variance-moderated semi-parametric estimation for flexible and stable biomarker discovery; corrections needed to reliably draw accurate inferences when data are collected using two-phase, auxiliary- or outcome-dependent sampling designs; and causal effect estimands for continuous exposures based on flexible intervention regimes.
+Thus, thematically, our research programs integrate core aspects of causal inference, to strive to target interpretable estimands, with tools and techniques from non-parametric estimation and statistical machine learning, to avoid restrictive modeling assumptions, using semi-parametric theory to ensure asymptotically efficient estimation.
+This line of work has yielded novel insights applicable for causal (i.e., de-biased, targeted) machine learning (e.g., targeted minimum loss estimation, sieve estimation); non-parametric causal mediation analysis to study questions of mechanism using novel direct and indirect effect estimands; treatment effect heterogeneity and effect modification analyses to inform stratified medicine; variance-moderated semi-parametric estimation for flexible and stable biomarker discovery; corrections necessary to reliably draw accurate inferences from data collected using two-phase (auxiliary- or outcome-dependent) sampling designs; and causal effect estimands for continuous exposures based on flexible intervention regimes.

-We are often interested in and open to working in new substantive areas—wherever the application of rigorous statistical techniques and tools is welcome.
+We are often interested in and open to working in new substantive areas—wherever the application of rigorous statistical thinking (inclusive of novel techniques and tools) is welcome.

 Here are a few highlights from research projects completed over the last few years: